marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   The ``alloc_size`` variable attribute may be applied to the declaration of a pointer to a function that returns a pointer and takes at least one argument of an integer type.
-It indicates that the returned pointer points to an object whose size is given by the function argument at :samp:`{position-1}`, or by the product of the arguments at :samp:`{position-1}` and :samp:`{position-2}`.
+It indicates that the returned pointer points to an object whose size is given by the function argument at :samp:`{position}`, or by the product of the arguments at :samp:`{position-1}` and :samp:`{position-2}`.
   Meaningful sizes are positive values less than ``PTRDIFF_MAX``.
-Other sizes are disagnosed when detected.
+Other sizes are diagnosed when detected.
 GCC uses this information to improve the results of ``__builtin_object_size``.

   For instance, the following declarations